tonguwin/tedx_new/README.md

 4. Play around with sizing for these boxes, with bigger boxes showing our higher paying sponsors

 ### Studio
-1. Create Studio folder in Components - one jsx and one css file
+1. (DONE) Create Studio folder in Components - one jsx and one css file
 2. File imported, routing name set in App2.js and place on NavBar
 3. Top title that simply reads 'Studio' at the top, equipped with the same CSS as the 'About Us' title on the About page
 4. Find out how to integrate this API into the page (https://github.com/codrops/MorphingBackgroundShapes)